20 of the Best Emotional, Story-Driven Games Right Now

 5. What Remains of Edith Finch – Short, Sad Interactive Story

-“What Remains of Edith Finch” is relatively short, with most players completing it in 2-4 hours, however, it’s totally worth the experience if you’re looking for a sad, interactive story.
+Themes: The game touches on the inevitability of death and the ways in which families remember and honor their loved ones.
+It’s quite short, with most players completing it in 2-4 hours, but it’s totally worth the experience if you’re looking for a sad, interactive story.

 6. Heavy Rain – Atmospheric, Dark Murder Mystery